-The cost of a Level 2 course is £345, which includes tuition, registration and certification.
+The cost of a Level 2 course is £345, which includes tuition, registration and certification but not travel, meals or accommodation.
 In addition you’ll be eligible after qualification to take up the first year of coach licensing without the usual annual fee.

 The qualification deals with coaching skills, and all public courses are open to Coarse, Game or Sea anglers.
 You don’t need Angling Trust membership to take part, as you will be eligible for a year’s free Coach Licensing after qualification.

 See what’s involved: L2 Angling Lead Coach, overview 2021